 - National Institute on Genealogical Research (NIGR), Washington, DC.
 This is the nation’s oldest academic genealogical instructional program, founded in 1950.
 Academic sessions are held for one week each July and are based at the National Archives.
 NIGR provides a unique program of advanced instruction in the use of National Archives records.

-- Institute of Genealogy and Historical Research, Samford University, Birmingham, Alabama.
-Founded in 1964, this program offers instructional sessions each June, ranging from beginning to advanced research methodology, professional genealogy, and other specialized topics.
+- Institute of Genealogy and Historical Research.
+Founded in 1964 and based through 2016 at Samford University, Birmingham, Alabama, it is moving to Athens Georgia for 2017, to be affiliated with the Georgia Genealogical Society.
+IGHR offers instructional sessions each year ranging from beginning to advanced research methodology, professional genealogy, and other specialized topics.

 - Genealogical Research Certificate Program, Center for Professional Education, Boston University, Boston, Massachusetts.
 A certificate program based on Saturday sessions, covering Foundations, Technology, Evidence, Forensic, and Ethnic and Geographic Specialties.